 The National Cancer Registration and Analysis Service, a registry of all cancers in England, maintained by NHS Digital

 The Scottish Cancer Registry, maintained by Public Health Scotland

 We will use statistical analysis to study the risks and benefits of transplanting organs from donors with a history of cancer.
 We also hope to learn more about how we should treat patients with or at risk of transmitted cancer.

 Our study will help to make transplantation safer.
 We aim to give doctors, patients and their families the best information available, so they can make decisions that are right for them.

-We are carrying out this study in collaboration with NCRAS, using data held by NHSBT and NCRAS on organ donors and transplant recipients in England.
-We plan to expand the project to combine data from other cancer registries, to provide the most accurate picture of this important issue across the UK.
+This study uses data on organ donors and transplant recipients in England and Scotland.
+We hope to combine data from other UK cancer registries, to provide the most accurate picture of this important issue across the country.